kmr-gks/pdf-imposer/README.md

 ## Features

-- **Crop**: Auto-detect content bounding boxes and remove margins using PyMuPDF
++ **Crop**: Auto-detect content bounding boxes and scale page content to reduce margins using PyMuPDF
 - **Booklet**: Pad pages to a multiple of 4 and reorder for booklet printing using pypdf
 - **Auto**: Run a complete pipeline (crop + booklet) with a single command